About Sydney Film Festival

 Opera Quays, the Hayden Orpheum Picture Palace in Cremorne and the

 Art Gallery of NSW.
-SFF also takes place at Apple Store Sydney,
+SFF also takes place at Apple Store Sydney and

 Festival Hub @ Lower Town Hall returns, featuring